 Having a solid cash flow is vital for any business and that is true of sports betting.
 It is needed to cover your overhead expenses like rent, utilities, software and payroll etc. However, paying out winning bets is a bookie’s main responsibility.
 For a losing bet, the bookie will collect the commission, and bookmakers will use the losing bets to pay out the winning bets.

-You should keep in mind that there will be additional costs and fees at the start – and you will need to pay for a valid license in order to start your own sportsbook.
+You should keep in mind when you start a bookie business that there will be additional costs and fees at the start – and you will need to pay for a valid license in order to start your own sportsbook.

 Your market position will very much depend on how much money you invest into starting your business.
 The more you put in, the more you will get out and the better your position will be.